 But as the great scientist Ernest Rutherford said, “All of science is physics, the rest of is stamp collecting.”
 In Rutherford’s phrase, stamp-collecting refers to classification, and there isn’t really a point in arguing about what’s classified as Tabata and HIIT.

-Tabata has gained immense popularity within the fitness world likely because of its extremely short training time and the fast results it brings with it.
+Tabata has gained immense popularity within the fitness world likely because of its extremely short training time (only 4 minutes) and the fast results it brings with it.
 However, it’s important to fully understand the results of the study before jumping to the conclusions the fitness media have purported.

 Firstly, the participants.
 These were active male students who were part of their university sports such as baseball, soccer, swimming, and even table tennis.
 These students had an average VO2max of 50 mL.kg−1.min−1 which is moderately trained at best.
 Elite endurance athletes have VO2max values ranging between 70-80 mL.kg−1.min−1 .

 The study ran for 6 weeks with 5 training days.
 They found significant improvements in VO2max (+7 mL.kg−1.min−1) and anaerobic capacity (+28%) at the end of 6 weeks.
 Great.
 So, just perform Tabata all year round and keep seeing massive gains.